 Building on over 60 years of teaching hospital affiliations, this partnership will help grow the relationship between UNSW Sydney and the Randwick Hospitals Campus, its research institutes and broader health partners.
 The UNSW HTH will enable a seamless physical and working integration between the hospitals and the university, positioning the wider precinct at the forefront of international health research and education.

-The UNSW Health Translation Hub is set to be complete in 2025 and will include:
+Currently under construction, the UNSW Health Translation Hub is set to be complete in 2025 and will include:

-To be constructed on the corner of High Street and Botany Street, the UNSW Health Translation Hub will enable the rapid translation of research, innovation, and education into improved patient care, enabling the Randwick Health & Innovation Precinct to positively impact the wellbeing of the broader community.
+Being constructed on the corner of High Street and Botany Street, the UNSW Health Translation Hub will enable the rapid translation of research, innovation, and education into improved patient care, enabling the Randwick Health & Innovation Precinct to positively impact the wellbeing of the broader community.

 If you’d like more information about the Randwick Health & Innovation Precinct and how you can contribute, email the team at precincts@unsw.edu.au